tdwyer/cryptboard/README.md

 * -c, --copy    :Encrypt primary selection to clipboard
 * -p, --paste   :Decrypt clipboard to cursor position
 * -d, --delete  :Delete all the things
-* -r  recipient :Email address associated with the PGP key to encrypt to. `This flag can be used multiple times`
+* -r  recipient :PGP Key ID key to encrypt to. `This flag can be used multiple times`

+*Note: Keys not in keyring will be requested from keyserver*

 ### Shortened Names